 LORs: Should be strong, especially those from my condensed matter and quantum optics research supervisors.

 GRE: Not taken them yet, but I think I have enough time to prepare and do well.

 Misc Stuff: TAed a couple of physics courses, Dean's List etc.

 Now, the rather unique stuff.
 After my undergrad, I got a job in a condensed matter group within my university because I couldn't start my PhD right away due to a complicated situation (not in my control and not my fault either).
-On the bright side, I published two PRLs (third author and first author) and I hope to get one more first author publication out by December.
-My honors year project is also going to be published (J. Phys.
-B) after I put some more work into it (first author).
-That gives me three guaranteed publications and probably a fourth by the end of the year.
+On the bright side, I published during this time.
+I have three guaranteed publications (one first author and two third author) and probably a fourth by the time I apply.
 I also expect to pick up a Masters degree (Masters by research) for my work so far.

 I'm interested in Condensed Matter Theory schools in the US.
 With a profile like this, it's a little unusual so any idea on where I'd fit?
 Do I have a shot at a top 5 program or should I set my sights a little lower?
 Thanks!

 on Sun Jan 15, 2017 6:49 am, edited 2 times in total.